rheinchester/simplestuff/README.md

 #### **Activity toolbar**

-&nbsp; change the activity name; add notes to the Sugar Journal
+&nbsp;&nbsp;  change the activity name; add notes to the Sugar Journal

 #### **Letter mode**

-    listen to letter names
+&nbsp;&nbsp; listen to letter names

 #### **Picture mode**

-    listen to letter names associated with pictures
+&nbsp;&nbsp; listen to letter names associated with pictures

 #### **Find the letter 1**

-    hear a letter spoken and then find it
+&nbsp;&nbsp; hear a letter spoken and then find it

 #### **Find the letter 2**

-    hear a word spoken and then find the first letter
+&nbsp;&nbsp; hear a word spoken and then find the first letter

 #### **Stop button**

-    exit the activity
+&nbsp;&nbsp; exit the activity

 ## Learning with AEIOU
 While far from contructionist, this activity does provide a mechanism for learning the alphabet.